dstrn-xyz/docs/frontend/frontend-components.md

 - calculates menu dimensions and automatically bounds coordinates so the menu never overflows parent or screen edges.
 - clicking outside closes the menu immediately without triggering click actions or links on underlying elements.
 - automatically closes any other open context menus before opening.
+- when creating dynamically in javascript, listen to `'click'` directly on the component element; item wrappers are created during component mount in the next animation frame.

 ---